crespo86/uda-data-enron/readme.md

 **DecisionTreeClassifier**

 The reason Using validation set is avoid overfitting.
 If I fit whole data(features, labels) then the algorithm can match all features to all labels one by one.
 IT means, It can be more than find pattern just memorized.
 Using validation set, I can split data to various data, so I can **test** the pattern.
+Dividing train and test set is also important.
+Large train set make overfit, and small train set cannot pridict nicely.
+Also if a data is ordered by a features, shuffle is import bacause in this data, data of train set and test sen can be totally different.

 - the data is small, I used **StratifiedShuffleSplit** which is shuffled k-fold.
 - StratifiedShuffleSplit is one of cross validation iterator method.